AnnabelNkir/Elevator_pitch/README.md

 + Users will view the pitches on the profile page.
 + A user can comment on the t pitches and leave feedback.
 + Users can submit a pitch in any category.
-+ A user can view the different categories of pitches.
++ Users can view the different categories of pitches.

 ```